Last updated: 29 May 2026

 Transportation and rides

-What it helps with: Transportation help may include rides to senior centers, shopping trips, local errands, or referrals to medical rides.
-In some areas, a AAA may run or connect people to county transit, volunteer rides, or non-emergency medical transportation.
+What it helps with: Transportation help may include rides to senior centers, shopping trips, local errands, medical rides, or referrals to county transit.
+Some centers have scheduled routes.
+Others may only offer rides on certain days.

 Who may qualify: Rules depend on the ride.
 Senior rides may focus on older adults in the AAA service area.
 Medicaid non-emergency transportation is for covered medical trips when the person has eligible Medicaid coverage and no other safe ride.

 Where to apply: Call your AAA for local senior ride options.
-If the ride is tied to Medicaid, the DHS contact page lists a Non-Emergency Transportation helpline at 1-888-987-1200 through DHS contacts and can route callers to the right place.
+For Medicaid ride questions, the DHS contacts page lists the Non-Emergency Transportation helpline at 1-888-987-1200.

-Reality check: Rural rides often require advance notice.
+Reality check: Rural rides often need advance notice.
 Same-day rides may not be possible.
-Call as soon as you know the appointment date, and ask what happens if the doctor changes the visit time.
+Call as soon as you know the appointment date.

 Help at home and caregiver support